Faultify/Faultify/README.md

 ```
   -p, --testProjectName    Required.
 The path pointing to the test project project file.

   -r, --reportPath         The path were the report will be saved.
-  -t, --reportType         Type of report to be generated, options: 'pdf', 'html', 'json'
+  -t, --reportType         (Default: json) Type of report to be generated, options: 'pdf', 'html', 'json'
+  -l, --mutationLevel      (Default: Detailed) The mutation level indicating the test depth.
   --help                   Display this help screen.
   --version                Display version information.
 ```

-**Example**
+**Install / Run**

 ```
+dotnet tool install --global faultify --version 0.0.3
-dotnet Faultify.Cli.dll -p TestProject.csproj -t pdf
+faultify -p YourTestProject.csproj -t html
 ```

-Report will be writen to executable location '/FaultifyOutput'.
+The default location for the report is at the executable location in folder '/FaultifyOutput'.

 ## Features